zohararad/sails-rest/README.md

 * Fixing issue where only a single set of connection settings were stored, not separate settings for each model.
 * Updating restler dependency to latest version.
-* Adhering to JSHint object dot notation reccomendation.
+* Adhering to JSHint object dot notation recommendation.
 * Making cache configurable per collection.
 * Reworking how requests are made.
 Now using a single method for making the request.
 Also allowing for specification of the method for each type of request and allowing overrides/defaults for resource action and query in the url.
 * Fixing error handling conditional.